abelofficial/javascript-notes/content/intro.md

 - **String type** type &rightarrow; is used to represent textual data.
 Each element in the String occupies a position in the String.
 The first element is at index 0, the next at index 1, and so on.
 The length of a String is the number of elements in it. [read more](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)

+### Reference Data Types

+Reference data types are assigned a non-primitive value and are given a reference to that value.
+That reference points to the object’s location in memory.
+The variables don’t actually contain the value.
+Objects (functions, arrays...) are reference data types.

 - **Object type** type &rightarrow; can be seen as a collection of properties.
 With the object literal syntax, a limited set of properties are initialized; then properties can be added and removed.
 Property values can be values of any type, including other objects, which enables building complex data structures.
 Properties are identified using key values.
 A key value is either a String or a Symbol value. [read more](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)

 ```javascript